LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/google-dialogflow-and-ibm-watson-nlu-engines.md

 #### Step 3: Add a domain for the 3rd-party NLU provider

 In Intent Manager, [add a domain](intent-manager-build-domains.html) that uses the 3rd-party NLU engine as its NLU provider.
 You can import the intents and entities at that time or add them later but before proceeding to step 5.

+{: .important}
+The length of the domain name should not exceed 64 characters.
+(Watson limitation)

 #### Step 4: Create the NLU provider credentials